sara-nl/swiftdocs/source/Pages/Advanced/advanced_usecases.rst

 Multi-user buckets with S3 access
 *********************************

-Information on this usecase may be found at the :ref:`Multi-user buckets <multiuser_buckets>` page.
+Information on this usecase may be found at the :ref:`multi-user buckets <multiuser_buckets>` page.